 The Vermont Statutes Online

-(a)(1) Upon application in a form prescribed by the State Registrar, which shall require both parties to sign the application certifying to the accuracy of the facts contained in the application, a town clerk shall issue to a person a civil marriage license in the form prescribed by the State Registrar only if at least one party has signed the license in the presence of the clerk and shall enter thereon the names of the parties to the proposed marriage, fill out the form as far as practicable and retain in the clerk’s office a copy of the license until the marriage certificate is returned by the solemnizer.
+(a)(1) Upon receipt of a completed application in a form prescribed by the State Registrar, which shall require both parties to sign the application certifying to the accuracy of the facts contained in the application, a town clerk shall issue to a person a civil marriage license in the form prescribed by the State Registrar only if at least one party has signed the license in the presence of the clerk and shall enter on the license the names of the parties to the proposed marriage and fill out the form as far as practicable.
+The town clerk shall retain in the clerk’s office a copy of the license until the marriage certificate is returned by the solemnizer.

-(2) The department shall prescribe forms that allow each party to a marriage to be designated “bride,” “groom,” or “spouse,” as he or she chooses, and the application shall be in substantially the following form:
+(2) The application forms shall allow each party to a marriage to be designated “bride,” “groom,” or “spouse,” as each party chooses.
+This worksheet may be destroyed after the marriage is registered.

-(c) Such certificate shall be returned within ten days to the office of the town clerk from which the license issued by the person solemnizing such marriage.
+(c) Such certificate shall be returned within 10 days to the office of the town clerk from which the license issued by the person solemnizing such marriage.
 The town clerk shall retain and file the original according to sections 5007 and 5008 of this title.
 (Amended 1959, No. 329 (Adj.
 Sess.), § 27, eff.
 March 1, 1961; 1969, No. 164 (Adj.
 Sess.), § 1; 1979, No. 142 (Adj.
 Sess.), § 14; 1985, No. 204 (Adj.
 Sess.), § 3; 1999, No. 91 (Adj.
 Sess.), § 26; 2009, No. 3, § 7, eff.
 Sept.
 1, 2009; 2011, No. 92 (Adj.
 Sess.), § 5; 2017, No. 46, § 39, eff.
 May 22, 2017 and July 1, 2019; 2021, No. 92 (Adj.
 Sess.), § 1, eff.
 July 1, 2022; 2023, No. 6, § 160, eff.
 July 1, 2023.)